AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     Plays a sound associated with the given sound handle in an Entity scope.

+    !!! note
+         Sounds played using this method should have been set in the `Entity` scope from their asset file.
+See more [here](/project/sound-objects/#scope).

     :material-location-enter: **Parameter** `handle`
     :    A handle to the sound to play.

     :material-location-enter: **Parameter** `entity`
-    :    The entity which is playing the sound.
+    :    The entity on which the sound should be played.

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the sound could not be played, an invalid `Channel` is returned.
+    :    The channel the sound is being played on.
+If the sound could not be played, the given handle is invalid, or the given entity is invalid, an invalid `Channel` is returned.

 !!! function "[[nodiscard]] virtual Channel Play(SoundHandle handle, const Entity&amp; entity, AmReal32 userGain) const = 0"

-    Plays a sound associated with the given sound handle in an Entity
+    Plays a sound associated with the given sound handle in an Entity.

-             * scope with the given gain.
+    !!! note
+         Sounds played using this method should have been set in the `Entity` scope from their asset file.
+See more [here](/project/sound-objects/#scope).

     :material-location-enter: **Parameter** `handle`
     :    A handle to the sound to play.

     :material-location-enter: **Parameter** `entity`
-    :    The entity which is playing the sound.
+    :    The entity on which the sound should be played.

     :material-location-enter: **Parameter** `userGain`
     :    The gain of the sound.
+Must be in the range [0, 1].

+    !!! note
+         The `userGain` parameter will not be used directly, but instead, it will be used in the final gain computation, which may include other factors like the attenuation and the master gain.

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the sound could not be played, an invalid `Channel` is returned.
+    :    The channel the sound is being played on.
+If the sound could not be played, the given handle is invalid, or the given entity is invalid, an invalid `Channel` is returned.